-Co-authored with Dr. Elizabeth Nesbitt, Emeritus Curator of Invertebrate Paleontology at the Burke Museum, our book is deep dive into the 500-milllion-year record of fossils in the state.
+Co-authored with Dr. Elizabeth Nesbitt, Emerita Curator of Invertebrate Paleontology at the Burke Museum, our book is deep dive into the 500-milllion-year record of fossils in the state.

 No matter where you wander in Washington, you are never very far from the past and the fossil evidence of those that came before.
 You can find trilobites near the Idaho border, primitive horses on the Columbia Plateau, exquisite flowers in Republic, giant bird tracks near Bellingham, and curious bear-like beasts on the Olympic Peninsula.
 With abundant and well-exposed rock layers, Washington has fossils dating from Ice Age mammals only 12,000 years old back to marine invertebrates more than 500 million years old.